 As a studio musician, Mr. Nuccio is featured on numerous movie soundtracks, including Failure To Launch, The Last Holiday, The Rookie, The Score, Intolerable Cruelty, Alamo, Pooh’s Heffalump, Hitch, The Manchurian Candidate, and various television commercials.
 Additionally he has performed on the Late Show with David Letterman and on the 2003 Grammy Awards.
 His own debut album featuring the clarinet quintets of Mozart and Brahms, Opening Night, was released in November 2006.

 A Colorado native, Mr. Nuccio was recently awarded the “Distinguished Alumni Award” from his alma mater the University of Northern Colorado, a very selective honor bestowed on an elite group of 200 alumnus representing various fields throughout the long history of the university.
 He also holds a master’s degree from Northwestern University where he studied with renowned pedagogue Robert Marcellus.
-Beyond his active performing schedule, Mr. Nuccio is a dedicated teacher committed to training the next generation of musicians and currently serves on the faculty of the Manhattan School of Music in New York City and teaches master classes in the U.S. and abroad.
+Beyond his active performing schedule, Mr. Nuccio is a dedicated teacher committed to training the next generation of musicians.
 Nuccio is a D’Addario Advising Artist & Clinician and a Performing Artist/Clinician for Buffet Music Group.